refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ## Function composition

-Since functions calls produce a result we can compose them together.
+Since function calls produce a result, we can compose them together.
 A result of one function call can be an argument to another.

 ```clojure
 print inc 999